weixiaonan1/BorderEscape/Report.md

   - **Continue Button:** The button that enables the player to continue the game.
   - **Exit Button:** The button that enables the player to quit the game.
 - **Controller (Scripts)**
-  - **DataTransformer:** Maintain the data transformed among these scripts.
+  - **DataTransformer:** Maintain the data exchanged among these scripts.
   - **GameController**: The script file that controls the sequence of the game.
   - **KinectController:** The script file that detects the player's motions.
   - **KinectGestures:** The script file that analyses the player's gestures.